 ACCESS TO THE MEDIA FOR PEOPLE & COMMUNITIES

 The Community Media Association (CMA) is the UK membership association for community media.
-Its mission is to enable people to establish and develop communications media for cultural and creative expression, community development and entertainment.
-The CMA membership consists of community media organisations, individuals and associate organisations.
+Our mission is to enable people to establish and develop communications media for cultural and creative expression, community development and entertainment.
+The CMA membership consists of community media organisations, individuals and associated organisations.
 CMA members work throughout the UK in radio, television and new media.
-The CMA’s office is located in Sheffield and the organisation was founded in 1983.
-The CMA is a not-for-profit company limited by guarantee.
-It has a governing Council of up to 15 people elected by the membership and currently chaired by Lucinda Guy, Director of Soundart Radio.

-The CMA is recognised by Government, Ofcom and industry as the voice of the UK Community Media sector and it regularly contributes to consultations on media and communications policy.
+The CMA is recognised by Government, Ofcom and industry as the voice of the UK Community Media sector and we regularly contribute to consultations on media and communications policy.

-THE COMMUNITY MEDIA CHARTER – adopted by CMA 16 July 2012
+THE COMMUNITY MEDIA CHARTER – adopted by the CMA 16 July 2012

 - Promote the right to communicate, foster freedom of expression and freedom to form and confront opinions, assist the free flow of information and opinions, encourage creative expression, contribute to the democratic process and to a pluralist society.

 - Provide access to training, production and distribution facilities, encourage creative talent and foster local traditions and culture, provide services for the benefit, entertainment, education, engagement and development of the wider community.

 - Seek to have their ownership representative of local geographically recognisable communities or of communities of common interest.

 - Be editorially independent of government, commercial interests, religious institutions and political parties.